 2.5 Analysis of Downwind and Upwind Flight Path with One-Dimensional (1-D) Rotor

 We used a basic downwind flight path scenario to analyze and provide an introduction into the collision probability calculations described in this paper.
-Consider a wind turbine as it appears looking downwind (Fig. 1, middle pane).
+Consider a wind turbine as it appears looking downwind (Fig. 1, upper left panel).
 The plane of the rotor blades is perpendicular to the wind direction, as is the case in normal operation.
 The origin of a left-handed 3-D (xyz) coordinate space is located at the center of the turbine hub.
 The z-component increases in the upward direction, the y-component increases to the right, and the x-component increases downwind and is negative from the figure viewpoint.
 The turbine blades rotate counter clockwise when looking downwind.
 Since the flight path is parallel to the wind direction in this case, there is no component to the bird’s wind velocity or ground velocity .
 Assuming that the bird’s ground velocity is the quantity measured in a field survey, we can calculate the bird’s ground velocity at the point of entry into the rotor plane:

 where a is the axial induction factor and is the wind velocity.

-Calculating Collision Points — In the case of downwind flight (flight path perpendicular to the rotor plane), we must calculate the location of, the most advanced position of the rotor on the y-axis that can produce a collision with the bird, and, the least advanced position of the rotor on the y-axis that can produce a collision with the bird (Fig. 1, top pane).
+Calculating Collision Points — In the case of downwind flight (flight path perpendicular to the rotor plane), we must calculate the location of, the most advanced position of the rotor on the y-axis that can produce a collision with the bird, and, the least advanced position of the rotor on the y-axis that can produce a collision with the bird (Fig. 1, upper right panel).
 These two points are given by:

 and